How to Use Partner Scoring to Increase Channel ROI

 Capability is determined with three components:

-- People: How many certified people does the partner have?
+People: How many certified employees does the partner have?
 The more of their sales force that has technical and sales certifications, the more likely they are to rank high for capability.

-- Focus: What products does your partner have certifications?
+Focus: For which products does your partner have certifications?
 The type of product certifications the partner holds can tell you much about both their business focus and capability.

 Quantifying capability requires a more personal touch than quantifying contribution, which directly correlates to sales.
 As a result, the criteria for scoring partners on capability is softer.